-Before dispatched from the factory, the internal clock of the Monitor is set to the correct (CET) Central European Time.
+Before dispatch from the factory, the internal clock of the Monitor is set to the correct local (Danish) time.
 If the monitor is to be used as a stand-alone instrument, then the clock can be adjusted to your local time using the following instructions.